The Fourth Step Prayer

 Freedom from Resentment

-Most people initially baulk at the idea of wishing for good to come to people who have hurt them.
+Most people initially baulk at the idea of wishing for good to come to people who have hurt them, or made them angry.

 Replacing Resentment with Love